-The membership cost is inexpensive considering what a first-year tuition at a prestigious film school can cost.
+The membership cost is inexpensive considering what a first-year tuition at a prestigious film school can cost for a film student.

 Udemy.com – While Udemy may not have famous instructors teaching its online film classes, but what they do offer is more technical film school classes like cinematography, editing, and so much more.

 I have taken the smartphone filmmaking classes via Udemy.com, and they have helped me with my smartphone filmmaking immensely.

 Want to Learn More About Filmmaking?